asrient/musicroom/docs/README.md

 # Musicroom Documentation

-Brief guide to how to start working on the project.
+Brief guide on how to start working on the project.

 ## About the codebase 📁